MicrosoftDocs/Viva/Viva/experience-connection.md

 ## Viva Engage

-Viva Engage is an employee experience that connects people across the company — wherever and whenever they work — so that everyone is included and engaged.
+Viva Engage is the place for conversations that connects people across the company — wherever and whenever they work — so that everyone is included and engaged.

 Viva Engage is integrated into Teams as an app and surfaces existing and new employee experiences powered by Yammer services.
 Viva Engage provides the right environment for community building, leadership engagement, knowledge sharing, and self-expression.

 [Learn more about Viva Engage](/viva/engage/overview), including how to set it up and use it in your organization.